Niclas Bendixen

-Niclas Bendixen (born 8 April 1972) is a Danish director.
+Niclas Bendixen (born 8 April 1972) is a Danish director and choreographer.
 He won the Reumert prize for the production of the play 69, and the musical En kort en lang.
 His first television series just aired on Danish national television DR1, the show is called Ditte & Louise which he directed all 8 episodes of the first season.
 At the moment his prize-winning show En Kort En Lang is running at Nørrebro theatre.